krayin/user-guide/docs/2.0/mail/mails.md

 # Mails

-**"Mail"** typically refers to electronic mail, commonly known as email.
+**Mail** typically refers to electronic mail, commonly known as email.
 It's a method of exchanging digital messages between people using electronic devices such as computers, smartphones, and tablets.
 Email is widely used for communication in both personal and professional settings.
 It allows users to send text-based messages, attachments (such as documents, images, or videos), and other digital content to one or more recipients over the internet.
 Email can be used for various purposes, including sending messages, sharing information, collaborating on projects, and conducting business communications.

 ## Compose